Severe Thunderstorm Warning issued for Baca, Las Animas by NWS - News Break

 Severe Thunderstorm Warning issued for Baca, Las Animas by NWS

-Effective: 2021-07-31 18:27:00 MDT Expires: 2021-07-31 19:00:00 MDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2021-07-31 18:39:00 MDT Expires: 2021-07-31 19:00:00 MDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Torrential rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Baca; Las Animas The National Weather Service in Pueblo has issued a * Severe Thunderstorm Warning for Southwestern Baca County in southeastern Colorado Southeastern Las Animas County in southeastern Colorado * Until 700 PM MDT. * At 626 PM MDT, a severe thunderstorm was located 14 miles north of Kenton, or 30 miles southwest of Springfield, moving southwest at 20 mph.
+Target Area: Baca; Las Animas A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 700 PM MDT FOR SOUTHWESTERN BACA AND SOUTHEASTERN LAS ANIMAS COUNTIES At 639 PM MDT, a severe thunderstorm was located 13 miles northwest of Kenton, or 35 miles southwest of Springfield, moving southwest at 20 mph.
 HAZARD...60 mph wind gusts and half dollar size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees. * This severe thunderstorm will remain over mainly rural areas of southwestern Baca and southeastern Las Animas Counties.
+Expect wind damage to roofs, siding, and trees.
+This severe thunderstorm will remain over mainly rural areas of southwestern Baca and southeastern Las Animas Counties.
 HAIL...1.25IN WIND...60MPHalerts.weather.gov

 Comments / 0